Why experimentation in creativity should be the norm.

 I get a lot of push back from the creative community whenever I mention the word “testing”.

-But I wish every creative could experience for themselves how much better the work can get when you combine science and creativity.
+But I wish every creative could experience for themselves how much better the work gets when you combine science and creativity.

 I suppose for that to happen though, the industry would have to shift from enabling rock stars, to empowering the humble and curious.